Healthcare in the United States: Involved organizations and institutions

 Healthcare is subject to extensive regulation at both the federal and the state level, much of which "arose haphazardly".
 Under this system, the federal government cedes primary responsibility to the states under the McCarran–Ferguson Act.
 Essential regulation includes the licensure of healthcare providers at the state level and the testing and approval of pharmaceuticals and medical devices by the Food and Drug Administration (FDA), and laboratory testing.
 These regulations are designed to protect consumers from ineffective or fraudulent healthcare.
 Additionally, states regulate the health insurance market and they often have laws which require that health insurance companies cover certain procedures, although state mandates generally do not apply to the self-funded healthcare plans offered by large employers, which exempt from state laws under preemption clause of the Employee Retirement Income Security Act.

 In 2010, the ACA was signed by President Barack Obama and includes various new regulations, with one of the most notable being a health insurance mandate which requires all citizens to purchase health insurance.
 While not regulation per se, the federal government also has a major influence on the healthcare market through its payments to providers under Medicare and Medicaid, which in some cases are used as a reference point in the negotiations between medical providers and insurance companies.

-At the federal level, US Department of Health and Human Services (HHS) oversees the various federal agencies involved in healthcare.
-The health agencies are a part of the US Public Health Service, and include the FDA, which certifies the safety of food, effectiveness of drugs and medical products, the CDC, which prevents disease, premature death, and disability, the Agency of Health Care Research and Quality, the Agency Toxic Substances and Disease Registry, which regulates hazardous spills of toxic substances, and the National Institutes of Health, which conducts medical research.
+At the federal level, the U.S. Department of Health and Human Services (HHS) oversees various federal agencies involved in healthcare, except for the Drug Enforcement Administration (DEA), which has final authority over the FDA in matters related to controlled substance regulations.
+The health agencies under the HHS umbrella are part of the U.S. Public Health Service.
+These include the FDA, responsible for certifying the safety of food and the effectiveness of drugs and medical products; the CDC, tasked with preventing disease, premature death, and disability; the Agency for Healthcare Research and Quality, which improves the quality, safety, efficiency, and effectiveness of healthcare; the Agency for Toxic Substances and Disease Registry, which manages hazardous substance spills; and the National Institutes of Health, which conducts groundbreaking medical research.